 Running sounds through analog tape machines can give them warmth and depth, but not everyone has access to the increasingly rare vintage hardware needed to make it happen.
 That’s why many indie artists turn to plug-ins that emulate the sound of analog tape, giving you the sonic benefits without the physical footprint.
 One leader in analog tape emulations is Universal Audio.
 I’ve written about their Oxide Tape emulation, their virtual Ampex ATR-102 machine, and other plug-ins for the UA Blog, and I’ve used these tools extensively in my own music making.

 Tools like compressors and limiters can help ensure all your sounds come through with proper volume and gain without getting too loud or distorting (unless that’s what you want).
 Depending on the plug-in, they can also give your sounds distinct colors and flavors, especially if you’re using digital emulations of vintage analog hardware.

 Reverb, echo, delay

 Do you want your drum kit to sound like it was played in Royal Albert Hall or your female lead vocal to sound as if it were sung in an intimate cabaret — even though both were tracked in your basement?
-Adding the right plug-ins, with the right settings, can give your tracks a unique sense of space and three-dimensionality.
+Adding the right audio plug-ins, with the right settings, can give your tracks a unique sense of space and three-dimensionality.
 Similarly, echo and delay effects can help you create sounds that range from subtle to crazy, adding motion, texture, and nuance.